PauloDeMello/dotnet-react/README.md

 dotnet restore
  ```
 ## API
-The API for this project contains the Controller for the API which describes all the API endpoints
+The API project contains the Controller, which describes all the API endpoints
 - ActivitiesController class, creates an endpoint called Activities.
 - Each method in this class has an attribute describing what type of operation it is e.g **[HttpGet("{id}"]** for getting an entity with the id parameter -> **//api/activities/id**
 - We use MediatR to call the Application Commands / Queries with inputted data.